NeCTAR-RC/tutorials/_cli-101/02-basic-actions.md

 ### Removing files

-At the end of any whirlwind demonstration, it is a good idea to tidy up after ourselves.
-So we will remove the files and directories we created.
-We can use the `rm`-command to remove files, and the `rmdir` command to remove empty directories.
+Let's now remove those files.
+We can use the `rm`-command to remove files, and the `rmdir` command to remove empty directories (folders).
 We can use the `*` wildcard character to indicate multiple files.

 ```
 ubuntu@myinstance:~$ ls  # list files and dirs